lansingcodes/slackbot/README.md

 [our Slack](https://slack.lansing.codes/) and does a lot of cool stuff, like notifying us of upcoming events and helping organizers do their work faster.

+## Code of Conduct
+All participants are expected to treat others with respect and follow our [Code of Conduct](https://www.lansing.codes/code-of-conduct/).

 ## Questions

 For general support, direct your questions to the